-Important Sources of Biotin or Vitamin B7
+Important Sources of Biotin

-In order to include a fair amount of biotin in the human diet, you should consume foods like egg yolks, fish, milk, meat liver and kidney.
-It is an important point to mention that egg whites restrict the absorption of this vitamin and should therefore be avoided in large quantities.
+In order to include a fair amount of biotin in the diet, you should consume foods like egg yolks, fish, milk, meat liver, and kidney.
+It is an important point to mention that egg whites restrict the absorption of this vitamin and should, therefore, be avoided in large quantities.
 The requirement of vitamin intake varies from person to person.

-Deficiency Symptoms of vitamin B7 or Biotin
+Deficiency Symptoms of Biotin

-Health Benefits of Biotin or Vitamin B7
+Health Benefits of Biotin

-Like any other vitamin, biotin has its own share of benefits for providing improved health to the human body.
+Vitamin B9 has its own share of benefits for providing improved health to the human body.
 The health benefits of this vitamin are explained in greater detail below.

-Skin care: Biotin is an essential component for maintaining good health of the skin and hair.
+Biotin is an essential component for maintaining good health of the skin and hair.
 It is also beneficial for keeping nails in good condition.
-It helps to revitalize reduced skin color due to pollution and bad health.
+It helps revitalize reduced skin color due to pollution and bad health.
 This is why a person that experiences dry scalp or hair loss might be suffering from a deficiency of vitamin B7 in their diet.

-Weight Loss: Biotin is helpful in reducing surplus fat from the human body and maintaining a healthy weight.
+Biotin is helpful in reducing surplus fat from the human body and maintaining a healthy weight.
 People suffering from obesity are generally recommended by doctors to include food that is rich in this vitamin in their daily diet plan.

-Synthesis of Components: Biotin is considered as a synthesizer for a number of vital components, which play irreplaceable roles in maintaining optimal health for the human body.
+Biotin is considered as a synthesizer for a number of vital components, which play irreplaceable roles in maintaining optimal health for the human body.
 For instance, this vitamin helps in the processing of glucose to extract appropriate amounts of energy.
 Also, it helps in the synthesis of fatty acids and amino acids within the body.

 It is a proven fact that biotin is helpful in maintaining proper levels of sugar in the blood, which is definitely good news for people that suffer from diabetes.
-It helps the human body to regulate insulin, thereby reducing the risk of widely fluctuating blood sugar levels, which can often lead to diabetes.
+It helps the human body regulate insulin, thereby reducing the risk of widely fluctuating blood sugar levels, which can often lead to diabetes.